-I had my eye on a German timepiece from the 1990s, whose estimate looked fairly low in the catalogue.
-But I was also there to catch the flavor, and looking at the lots before the auction started proved great fun.
+I had my eye on a German timepiece from the 1990s, whose estimate looked fairly low in the catalog.
+But I was also there to catch the flavor, and looking at the lots before the auction proved great fun.

 This crazy world of hushed conversations and mystic motions reminded me quite a bit of a high-stakes poker game.
 Additionally, nothing was as it appeared on the surface except for one lone Asian bidder up at the front frantically waving his buyer number from time to time.